richmondu/FT900/IoT/ft90x_iot_aws_gcp_azure/README.md

 This demo is an improvement of the FT900 AWS IoT demo.
 It demonstrates:

-    1. Secure connectivity with IoT cloud providers: Amazon AWS, Google Cloud and Microsoft Azure
+    1. Secure connectivity with IoT cloud providers: Amazon AWS, Google Cloud and Microsoft Azure The choice of cloud provider is configurable with a macro USE_MQTT_BROKER
     2. Use of LWIP's MQTT library with ALTCP_TLS instead of MQTT library from Amazon FreeRTOS Also refer to the MQTT and TLS related bug fixes contributed to LWIP open-source community
-    3. Improvement of net.c Ethernet abstraction layer for simplification of user application code
+    3. Improvement of net.c Ethernet abstraction layer for simplification of user application code This abstracts the user from Ethernet initialization.
+Now, user simply calls net_init() and poll for net_is_ready().
     4. MQTT subscription in addition to MQTT publish
     5. Generation of security tokens created with current time retrieved from SNTP server GCP and Azure requires authentication using security tokens instead of certificates
     6. Improved handling of network unplugging and replugging for stability and reliability
-    7. Adding of timestamps in the MQTT-published packets by using RTC library initialized with time queried from SNTP It also contains 3 set of device certificates that can be used to connect to all 3 cloud services
+    7. Adding of timestamps in the MQTT-published packets by using RTC library The RTC is initialized with time queried from SNTP.
+    It also contains 3 set of device certificates that can be used to connect to all 3 cloud services